Last revised: November 14, 2022.

-Not only does it connect the run with the climate change issue, but it also helps promote the Snowman Trek to lesser mortals.
-How many people will actually end up doing it is open to debate.
-Given more attractive options like the Annapurna 100, also in October, and runs (admittedly much shorter) on better terrain in the Everest region, only the hardcore masochists will be attracted to this five-day suffer-fest!
+Not only does it connect the run to the climate change issue, but it also helps advertise the Snowman Trek to lesser mortals.
+Given more attractive options like the Annapurna 100, also in October, and runs (admittedly much shorter) on better terrain in the Everest region, only hardcore masochists will be attracted to this five-day suffer-fest!

-We had taken four days to cover Day 2’s 63-kilometer distance, which the runners agreed was the single-most difficult day!
-The posts below cover that one day of their run:
+We had taken four days to cover Day 2’s distance, which the runners later agreed was the single most difficult day of the five-day ultra-marathon!
+The posts below detail that one day of their run: